Gracie Humaita Brazilian Jiu Jitsu in Reno, NV

-It promotes the principle that a smaller, weaker person can successfully defend themselves against a bigger, stronger assailant using leverage and proper technique; most notably, by applying joint-locks and chokeholds to defeat them.
-BJJ can be trained for self defense, sport grappling tournaments (gi and no-gi) and mixed martial arts (MMA) competition.
-Sparring (commonly referred to as ‘rolling’) and live drilling play a major role in training, and a premium is placed on performance, especially in competition.
+In Jiu-Jitsu a smaller, weaker person can successfully defend themselves against a bigger, stronger assailant using leverage and proper technique.
+Brazilian Jiu-Jitsu can be training for self defense, sport grappling tournaments (gi and no-gi) and mixed martial arts (MMA) competition.
+Sparring and live drilling play a major role in training, and a premium is placed on performance.

 Since its inception, judo was separated from jujutsu in its goals, philosophy, and training regime.
 Although there was great rivalry among jujutsu teachers, this was more than just Kano’s ambition to clearly individualize his art.
 To Kano, judo wasn’t solely a martial art: it was also a sport, a method for promoting physical fitness and building character in young people, and, ultimately, a way (Do) of life.
 To a very large extent, Brazilian Jiu-Jitsu has also encompassed these philosophies.